 - Quantitative Applications in Business

-- Other areas as approved by the Board
+- Other areas as approved by the Colorado Board of Accountancy

 A minimum three of the 18 semester hours must be in accounting business, or technical, communications, no more than nine of the 27 hours may be in any single subject but hours in excess of nine may count towards the total requirement of 150 semester hours.
 For the remaining hours in general education, strive to take courses that are relevant to your accounting major but also courses that broaden your perspective.

-Professional training is not accepted in lieu of coursework, even from an accounting firm; all course credits must be through an accredited institution.
+Professional training is not accepted in lieu of coursework, even from an accounting firm; all course credits must be through an accredited college or university.